 Except as otherwise modified herein, the arbitration shall be conducted in accordance with the “Commercial Arbitration Rules” of the American Arbitration Association (“AAA”) then in effect.

-Arbitration shall be conducted by one neutral arbitrator who shall be selected pursuant to the AAA rules and the following:
+Arbitration shall be conducted by three arbitrators.
+Each party shall select one arbitrator.
+While the third arbitrator shall be neutral (see below), the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present minimal relationships with the Party that appointed such arbitrator.
+The third arbitrator shall be selected pursuant to the AAA rules and the following:

 The Parties agree that the list of potential arbitrators provided by the AAA shall, if available, contain twenty (20) candidates, and at least fifty percent (50%) of the candidates shall be members of the AAA National Energy Panel.